ElhamMunif/Disaster-Response-Pipeline/README.md

 |- process_data.py
 |- DisasterResponse.db   # database to save clean data to

-- models
+# models
 |- train_classifier.py

-- README.md
-Python scripts
-The first part of the data pipeline is the Extract, Transform, and Load process.
-Here, I read the dataset, clean the data, and then store it in a SQLite database.
-The data cleaning is done with Pandas.

 For the machine learning portion, the data was split into a training set and a test set.
 Then, I created a machine learning pipeline that uses NLTK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories (multi-output classification).
-Finally, the model was exported to a pickle file.
+Finally, the model was exported to a pickle file

-The file run.py contains the backend code for the web app.
-Brief data wrangling code is included to prepare data for the visualisations on the web app home page.